Years after being retained, students

 areas are associated with higher levels

-and lower rates of grade retention.
+of school achievement and lower rates of grade retention.
 The importance of

 prevention is easily lost in an era of school accountability and high-stakes